kaansoral/adventureland/README.md

 git clone https://github.com/kaansoral/adventureland adventureland
 ```

 Set up secrets files and remember to change secret keys!
-(This is default setup for a docker installation.)
+(This is default setup for a docker installation.
+Change this to the other default values if you're not running through docker)

 ```sh
 cp adventureland/useful/template.secrets.py adventureland/secrets.py